 The ACA Early Childhood program is a special combination of Islamic Principals and the Early Childhood Method of teaching.
 Each child receives individual attention.
 Unlike traditional classrooms, your child is not limited by the level of other students in the room.
 No matter which classroom your child is in, they will be taught at the highest level that they can achieve.
 We believe all children are special, and we strive to ensure all children’s needs are met.
 We always have the best interest of the child in mind in everything we do.

 The Early Childhood department at ACA works as a team.
 Teachers collaborate to ensure all children are receiving the best care, and the highest level of education possible.
-The Early Childhood ranges from daycare ( 1 year old and walking) to kindergarten children up to six years old.
+The Early Childhood ranges from daycare (1-year-old and walking) to Transitional Kindergarten children.

 What is Early Childhood?

 "The Early Childhood Method of education, developed by Dr. Maria Montessori, is a child-centered educational approach based on scientific observations of children from birth to adulthood.
 Dr. Montessori’s Method has been time tested, with over 100 years of success in diverse cultures throughout the world.
 It is a view of the child as one who is naturally eager for knowledge and capable of initiating learning in a supportive, thoughtfully prepared learning environment.
 It is an approach that values the human spirit and the development of the whole child—physical, social, emotional, cognitive." - American Montessori Society

 What are the benefits to Early Childhood Education?